microsoft/SyslogDecode/README.md

 }
 ```

-## Microsoft.Syslog components
+## Major components

+* **SyslogStreamParser** - high-performance parser consuming a stream of raw syslog messages and producing the stream of strongly-typed parsed records, ready for further analysis or uploading to the target log storage.
 * **SyslogUdpListener** - listens to the input stream on a local UDP port, a standard protocol for syslog transmission.
-* **SyslogStreamParser** - high-performance parser consuming a stream of raw syslog messages and producing the stream of strongly-typed parsed records, ready for further analysis or uploading to the target log storage.
 * **SyslogUdpPipeline** - a combination of the UDP listener and stream parser, ready-to-use processing pipeline for a UDP-listening server.
-* **SyslogClient** - a simple Syslog client.
-Serializes the input (strongly-type) messages and sends them over the UDP protocol to the target listening server.
+* **SyslogUdpSender** - a simple Syslog message sender.
+Sends the messages over the UDP protocol to the target listening server.
 Intended to for use primarily in testing of the Syslog server components.

 Each component can be used independently.
 You can use the pipeline for parsing messages from different sources.
 The parser is customizable, you can add your own customizations to it.

 The components implement [IObserver\<T\>/IObservable\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.iobserver-1) interfaces, so they can be easily connected as stream processors.
 All components are thread-safe and free-threaded.

 The **Microsoft.Syslog** package is heavily used in syslog processing coming from the entire Azure infrastructure (200K devices), had been proof-tested running for months under heavy load (100K messages per second) in a distributed, multi-node environment.

-## Projects in Repository

-This repository contains a Visual Studio solution with several projects:

-* **Microsoft.Syslog** - the main implementation assembly, distributed as **Microsoft.Syslog** package.
-* **Microsoft.Syslog.SampleApp** - a sample console application showing the use of a client component and server-side processing pipeline.
-* **Microsoft.Syslog.TestLoadApp** - test load app.
-Allows you to send a test payload of syslog messages to the target IP/port.
-The messages are loaded from a file created by a network utility like [WireShark](https://en.wikipedia.org/wiki/Wireshark).
-You can capture the real traffic from your devices into a file, and then use this file as a test payload for the syslog server.
-* **Microsoft.Syslog.Tests** - unit test.